m8pple/eie1_fpga_lab/2-blinkenlights.md

 - You have already built a compatible counter out of full-adders in a previous lab.

-- A D flip-flip will maintain state between cycles.
+- A D flip-flop will maintain state between clock cycles.

 - Simulation still works, and you should use it.
 You should be able to simulate your design in the